Discover vibrant coral reefs and marine life with expert-guided snorkelling and diving tours on Queensland's Moreton Island.

 Moreton Island, a pristine sand island off the coast of Brisbane, is a snorkeler's and diver's paradise, renowned for its crystal-clear waters and abundant marine biodiversity.
 Unlike the Great Barrier Reef further north, Moreton's underwater world is easily accessible, often just a short boat ride or even a swim from shore.
 The island's protected bays and shallow reefs teem with colourful fish, sea turtles, rays, and if you're lucky, even dolphins and dugongs.
 These snorkelling and diving tours are designed to showcase the island's most spectacular aquatic environments, from the famous Tangalooma Wrecks to the vibrant coral gardens of the Outer Banks.
 Visitors can explore a variety of underwater landscapes, experiencing the thrill of swimming alongside majestic marine creatures in their natural habitat.
 Whether you're a seasoned diver looking for new sites or a first-time snorkeler eager to witness the underwater spectacle, Moreton Island offers a diverse range of experiences.
 Operators on these tours are often deeply knowledgeable about the local ecosystem, providing insights into the marine life you encounter and the importance of preserving these delicate environments.
 With a focus on accessibility and discovery, these excursions are a fantastic way to connect with nature and create lasting memories.

-Discover our top picks for moreton island snorkelling & diving tours in Moreton Island
+Looking to book?
+View all available moreton island snorkelling & diving tours in Moreton Island with live pricing and instant confirmation.

 Moreton Island boasts diverse underwater ecosystems, making it a prime spot for encountering turtles, rays, and abundant fish species.